LCP personnel and collaborators

 Dr. Li-wei Lehman is a full-time Research Scientist in the Laboratory for Computational Physiology (LCP) in IMES.
 She received her Master's degree in Computer Science from Georgia Institute of Technology, and her Ph.D. in Information Systems and Technology from MIT in June 2005.
 Her work focuses on the NIH-funded project Research Resource for Complex Physiologic Signals (PhysioNet), which is aimed to stimulate current research and new investigations in the study of complex biomedical and physiologic signals.
 Her research interests include searching, mining, and detection of physiologically significant events in biomedical databases.
 She is particularly interested in probabilistic modeling and inferencing algorithms on physiological and clinical data to identify patients with similar pathophysiologies, and to discover "hidden" information that may be predictive of disease progressions.
 Prior to joining the PhysioNet team, she worked on (and continues to be involved in) several projects in the research program, including an annotation system, a pattern-matching de-identification system, and a temporal search engine for multi-parameter biomedical databases.

-Tom earned his PhD in biomedical engineering at University College London and University College London Hospitals (UCLH) where he obtained focused experience in the intensive care environment and computational modelling of patient physiology.
+Tom earned his PhD in biomedical engineering at University College London and University College London Hospitals (UCLH) where he obtained focused experience in the intensive care environment and computational modeling of patient physiology.
 He is currently a full time Research Scientist at MIT.
 He is expert in the development, support, and analysis of critical care databases, including MIMIC and the recently released eICU Collaborative Research Database.
 He conducts retrospective studies in collaboration with clinical specialists, develops and supports critical care databases that are widely used around the world in research and education, and he has created software used by hundreds of researchers and students internationally.
 Tom has a broad interest in how we can improve the way that critical care data is managed, shared, and analyzed for the benefit of patients.
-He is a Fellow of the Software Sustainability Institute.
+He is a Fellow of the Software Sustainability Institute and a Member of the MIT Task Force on Open Access.

 Dr. Jesse Raffa, PhD, is a biostatistician Research Scientist at MIT and provides statistical and epidemiological expertise to the group.
 His primary area of interest in methodological research has been the analysis of complex longitudinal data, in particular using different types of latent variable structures.
 This is highly relevant in the critical care setting, where most data is both longitudinal and complex in nature.
 He provides study design and analytical support for LCP’s clinical collaborations both as a consultant and data analyst.